Skip to main content

 Specify:

-• <s3_domain> - S3 API domain depends on pool in which S3 is located;
+• <s3_domain>S3 API domain.
+The domain depends on the pool where S3 is located;

-• <access_key> - field value Access key from S3 key;
+• <access_key> – value of the Access key field from the S3 key;

-• <secret_key> - field value Secret key from the S3 key;
+• <secret_key> – value of the Secret key field from the S3 key;

-• <number_of_backups> - number of backups stored simultaneously.
+• <number_of_backups> – number of simultaneously stored backups.

-4. To exit the nano text editor while saving your changes, press Ctrl+XY+Enter.
+4. To exit the nano text editor and save changes, press Ctrl+XY+Enter.

-5. Make the postgres user the owner of the configuration:
+5. Set the postgres user as the owner of the configuration:

 sudo chown -R postgres:postgres /var/lib/pgbackrest